 Indiana News

-EAST LANSING, MI - Indiana farmers made planting progress where field conditions allowed last week, but some fields remained too wet to be worked, according to Nathanial Warenski, state statistician, USDA NASS (National Agriculture Statistics Service), Indiana Field Office.
+EAST LANSING, MI - Exceptionally warm weather last week in Indiana bolstered winter wheat crop progress, and many farmers made planting progress where field conditions allowed, according to Nathanial Warenski, state statistician, USDA NASS (National Agriculture Statistics Service), Indiana Field Office.

-Topsoil moisture levels decreased from the previous week, with 94 percent rated adequate or surplus.
-The average temperature for the week was 54.0 degrees Fahrenheit, 0.9 degrees below normal for the state.
-The statewide average precipitation was 0.80 inches, 0.02 inches below normal.
+Topsoil moisture levels increased from the previous week, with 96 percent rated adequate or surplus.
+The average temperature for the week was 67.9 degrees Fahrenheit, 11.7 degrees above normal for the state.
+The statewide average precipitation was 1.09 inches, 0.13 inches above normal.

 Young, National Science Foundation director hold events with IU, Purdue, Notre Dame